 Comparable sales growth represents the period-on-period growth in sales excluding the effects of currency movements and changes in consolidation.
-As indicated in "Significant accounting policies" to the Group's audited consolidated financial statements as of and for the financial year ended 31 December 2017, incorporated by reference herein, foreign currency sales and costs are translated into the Group's presentation currency, the euro, at the exchange rates prevailing at the respective transaction dates.
+As indicated in "Significant accounting policies" to the Group's audited consolidated financial statements as of and for the financial year ended 31 December 2018, incorporated by reference herein, foreign currency sales and costs are translated into the Group's presentation currency, the euro, at the exchange rates prevailing at the respective transaction dates.
 As a result of significant foreign currency sales and currency movements during the periods presented, the effects of translating foreign currency sales amounts into euros could have a material impact on the comparability of sales between periods.
 Therefore, these impacts are excluded when presenting comparable sales in euros by translating the foreign currency sales of the previous period and the current period into euros at the same average exchange rates.
-In addition, the years under review were affected by a number of acquisitions and divestments, as a result of which various activities were consolidated or deconsolidated.
+In addition, the years presented were affected by a number of acquisitions and divestments, as a result of which various activities were consolidated or deconsolidated.
 The effect of consolidation changes has also been excluded in arriving at the comparable sales.
-For the purpose of calculating comparable sales, when a previously consolidated entity is sold or control is lost, relevant sales for that entity of the corresponding prior year period are excluded.
+For the purpose of calculating comparable sales, when a previously consolidated entity is sold or control is lost, relevant sales for that entity of the current year period are excluded.
 Similarly, when an entity is acquired and consolidated, relevant sales for that entity of the current year period are excluded.

 Comparable sales growth is presented for the Group, operating segments and geographic clusters.
 The Group believes that the presentation of comparable sales growth is meaningful for investors to evaluate the performance of the Group's business activities over time.
-Comparable sales growth may be subject to limitations as an analytical tool for investors because comparable sales growth figures are not adjusted for other effects, such as increases or decreases in prices or quantity/volume.
-In addition, interaction effects between currency movements and changes in consolidation (second order effects) are not taken into account.
+Comparable sales growth may be subject to limitations as an analytical tool for investors, because comparable sales growth figures are not adjusted for other effects, such as increases or decreases in prices or quantity/ volume.
+In addition, interaction effects between currency movements and changes in consolidation are not taken into account.

-Sales growth composition p per segment in %
+Sales growth composition per segment in %

 Nominal Growth Currency Effects Consolidation Changes Comparable Growth

-2017 versus 2016
+2018 versus 2017

-Personal Health 3.0 1.9 0.7 5.6

-Diagnosis & Treatment 3.1 2.0 (1.6) 3.5
+Diagnosis & Treatment 5.1 4.1 (2.4) 6.8

-Connected Care & Health Informatics 0.2 1.9 1.1 3.2
+Connected Care & Health Informatics (2.5) 4.1 (1.3) 0.3

-HealthTech Other (13.2) 0.2 0.1 (12.9)
+Personal Health (1.1) 4.4 0.0 3.3

+Group 1.9 4.2 (1.4) 4.7

+Sales growth composition per g eographic cluster in % 6

+Nominal Growth Currency Effects Consolidation Changes Comparable Growth

+2018 versus 2017

+Western Europe 4.9 0.4 (2.6) 2.7

+North America (1.1) 4.4 (2.6) 0.7

+Other mature geographies 10.8 4.1 (0.4) 14.5

+Total Mature geographies 1) 2.5 3.1 (2.3) 3.3

+Growth geographies 2) 0.7 6.5 0.4 7.6

-Group 2.1 1.9 (0.1) 3.9
+Group 1.9 4.2 (1.4) 4.7

-Sales growth composition per geographic cluster in % Nominal Currency Consolidation Comparable Growth Effects Growth Changes 2017 versus 2016 Western Europe 1.2 1.1 0.5 2.8 2.1 2.0 2.7 North America (1.4)Other mature geographies 2.6 (2.2)(4.7)(0.1)Mature geographies(1) 0.8 1.7 (0.6) 1.9 Growth geographies(2) 4.8 2.3 0.9 8.0 Group 2.1 1.9 (0.1) 3.9

-(1) Mature geographies are the highly developed markets comprising of Western Europe, North America, Japan, South Korea, Israel, Australia and New Zealand.
+1) Mature geographies are the highly developed markets comprising of Western Europe, North America, Japan, South Korea, Israel, Australia and New Zealand.

-(2) Growth geographies are the developing geographies comprising of Asia Pacific (excluding Japan, South Korea, Australia and New Zealand), Latin America, Central & Eastern Europe, the Middle East (excluding Israel) and Africa.
+2) Growth geographies are the developing geographies comprising of Asia Pacific (excluding Japan, South Korea, Australia and New Zealand), Latin America, Central and Eastern Europe, Middle East & Turkey (excluding Israel) and Africa.

 Sales growth composition per segment in %

-Nominal Currency Consolidation Comparable

-Growth Effects Changes Growth
+Nominal Growth Currency Effects Consolidation Changes Comparable Growth

-Q1 2018 versus Q1 2017
+Q1 2019 versus Q1 2018

-Personal Health (4.6) 8.3 0.0 3.7
+Personal Health 4.6 (0.2) 0.5 4.9

-Diagnosis & Treatment 2.6 9.9 (3.8) 8.7
+Diagnosis & Treatment 5.3 (3.5) (0.2) 1.6

-Connected Care & Health Informatics (9.4) 10.5 (0.6) 0.5

-Other (1) 18.5 (0.1) (11.5) 6.9

-Group (2.3) 9.2 (1.8) 5.1
+Connected Care 1) 5.1 (5.1) (1.1) (1.1)

+Group 5.3 (2.8) (0.2) 2.3